 The concept of travelling alone is often romanticised.
 It isn’t always hunky-dory and a bed of roses.
 You’re bound to encounter obstacles and problems, and with no one else to turn to, you’re left alone to tackle them head-on.
 But being out of your comfort zone can be good for you.
 It increases your strength, helps build character; and most of all gives you a good story to regale later.

 7. Get closer to yourself

 A solo journey is as much inwards as it is outwards.
 It has the potential to be introspective and life-altering.
-It isn’t often that you get time to spend with yourself, and a solo trip gives you that much needed ‘me’ time.
+It isn’t often that you get time to spend with yourself, and a solo trip gives you that much needed ‘me time.
 Spending time alone will help you figure out a lot about yourself.
-For all you know your perception about yourself might change all together.
-If you’re someone for whom sitting alone at a dinner table is uncomfortable, setting off alone might seem scary at first, but in the end, it’s nothing but liberating.
+For all you know your perception of yourself might change all together.
+If you are someone for whom sitting alone at a dinner table is uncomfortable, setting off alone might seem scary at first, but in the end, it’s nothing but liberating.

 90 days Dubai Visa | 30 days Dubai Visa | 14 days Dubai Visa | Dubai Transit Visa | Schengen Visa | UK Visa | Dubai Visa | Dubai Visa Online | Qatar Visa | Singapore Visa | Malaysia Visa | Malaysia eNTRI Visa | Sri Lanka Visa | Thailand Visa | Australia Visa | France Visa | Turkey Visa Online | Bahrain Visa | China Visa | Oman Visa | Philippines Visa | Canada Visa | United States Visa | New Zealand Visa | Italy Visa